JustTenka0/JustTenka0/README.md

 ## Hi there 👋

----
+I'm Lorenzo, a MSc student of Bioinformatics for Computational Genomics🧬💻

 ## 🔬 Research Interests
+- 🦠🔬 **Oncology:** Understanding the molecular difference between healthy and oncogenic cells.
+- 🧠 **Computational Neuro-Oncology:** Exploring the molecular mechanisms of brain tumors and neurodegenerative disorders.
 - 🧬 **Genomics:** Variant calling, de novo assembly, and comparative genomics.
-- 📊 **Data Science:** Statistical modeling of biological systems and Transcriptomics (RNA-Seq).
+- 📊 **Data Science:** Statistical modeling of biological systems and Transcriptomics.
-- ⚙️ **Workflow Optimization:** Building reproducible pipelines with Nextflow and Snakemake.

----

 ## 🛠️ Tech Stack & Bioinformatics Tools
 <table border="0">